$2M relic stolen, angel statue beheaded at Brooklyn church

-NEW YORK (AP) — A few Hail Marys won’t absolve these sins.

-Police say someone busted into the altar at a New York City church, stole a $2 million gold relic and removed the head from a statue of an angel.
+NEW YORK (AP) — Police say someone busted into the altar at a New York City church, stole a $2 million gold relic and removed the head from a statue of an angel at some point late last week.

 The incident happened between 6:30 p.m.
 Thursday and 4 p.m.
 Saturday at St. Augustine’s Roman Catholic Church, known as the “Notre Dame” of Brooklyn’s Park Slope neighborhood.